Program and Purpose

 GSA and the U.S. Geological Survey (USGS) are among more than 20 science and engineering organizations that sponsor a Congressional Fellow each year.
-The American Association for the Advancement of Science (AAAS) coordinates the fellowship program and provides a two-week orientation program, assists with the process of finding a congressional office, and sponsors professional development activities throughout the year for all Fellows.
+The American Association for the Advancement of Science (AAAS) coordinates the fellowship and provides a two-week orientation program, assists with the process of finding a congressional office, and sponsors professional development activities throughout the year for all Fellows.

-The program is aimed at earth scientists who:
+The program is aimed at geoscientists who:

 - have a broad professional background;

 - are cognizant of many matters outside their area of specialization;

 - have a strong interest in applying scientific knowledge toward the solution of societal problems;